aj-stein-nist/nvdts/README.md

 ## Architecture

 The current SCITT architecture and [SCRAPI specification](https://datatracker.ietf.org/doc/html/draft-ietf-scitt-scrapi-01) drafts presuppose a HTTP-based API for registration of Signed Statements and retrieval of Transparent Statements.
 This system will simulate the creation of a Append-only Log and this HTTP API by generating the backing content of the Append-only Log and a limited subset of API responses at build time, much like static site generators for different websites.
 An HTTP service can host the resulting content, be it [GitHub Pages](https://pages.github.com/) or [AWS S3](https://aws.amazon.com/s3/).

+## Acknowledgements

+I thank members of the IETF SCITT WG, the [scitt.io community], and all colleagues from NIST and the larger open-source community.
+You know who you are.

+This [architecture](#architecture) was inspired by Orie Steele's design with [endor](https://or13.github.io/endor/), so he deserves special praise after consulting me on reviving this approach.